kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

 # 2025
 ## October
+### 30 October 2025
+- What I did
+    - Finished primary tests for updatePlayer in PlayerService
+    - Refactored tests such that all input parameter tests are grouped together in PlayerService
+    - Configured project to work with Cursor's jest extension
+- What I learned
+    - here
+- Known Issues
+    - here
 ### 29 October 2025
 - What I did
     - Updated PlayerService functions to validate input parameters